Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 <a id="AI-platform"></a>

-### Paas - AI Platform
+### AI Platform

 ![AI Platform Service](assets/images/extract/media/AIplatform.png)

-#### Services Description
+#### Service Description

-The AI ​​Platform PaaS service developed by Leonardo uses AI technologies (machine learning and deep learning) to provide domain experts (data scientists, data analysts, and AI engineers) with a collaborative platform to create, track, use, and monitor ML models simply and intuitively, yet reliably and efficiently.
+The AI ​​Platform PaaS service, developed by Leonardo, uses AI technologies (machine learning and deep learning) to provide domain experts (data scientists, data analysts, and AI engineers) with a collaborative platform to create, track, use, and monitor ML models simply and intuitively, yet reliably and efficiently.
 The service provides a ready-to-use platform capable of easily managing the entire lifecycle of ML models.
 The solution is certified, managed, and maintained by the provider.
 The platform can be enhanced using, in addition to the Data Lake service, other technologies made available by the Big Data PaaS.
 The services are designed to ensure digital sovereignty through deployment on secure national infrastructure, with a particular focus on latency and optimization of computational resources.

+The service is sized per GPU H100.

 #### Features and Advantages